 If you've been craving a switch-up in your eyeshadow looks, you're not alone.
 Every so often, we find ourselves wanting to try new trends (even though committing to doing them is an entirely different story).
 The cure to end this procrastination?
 Violet haze eyeshadow.
 With an eclectic and impressive array of shades, violet is just as fun to wear as it looks—not to mention, it's extremely wearable.

 So here's the good news: wearing violet haze eyeshadow doesn't need to be arduous.
 It can be as simple as applying one shadow to the lid and heading out the door or experimenting with a few different shades if you find yourself wanting to be creative with time to play.
 Universally flattering, it's no shocker that violet is one of the hottest eyeshadow shades we've seen pop up all over the red carpet.
-We've rounded up some of the most gorgeous violet haze eyeshadow looks that are so worth giving a try—keep scrolling for your next makeup look inspiration—you can thank us later.
+We've rounded up some of the most gorgeous purple eyeshadow looks that are so worth giving a try—keep scrolling for your next makeup look inspiration—you can thank us later.

 Violet Jewel Tones